 To maximise your skill-learning potential, you need to keep an internship diary.
 An internship diary allows you to document your experiences in the workplace every day.
 By the end of the internship you’ll have documented every skill you gained, and you’ll also be able to demonstrate how you gained each skill.
 This can help you include these skills in your CV, and also share your experiences during an interview.

-Increases Your Market Value
+7. It Increases Your Market Value

 A common problem many graduates face is that they’re offered a lot less than someone with experience to do the same job.
 Employers feel justified paying someone a lot less when they don’t have a lot to offer, but if you are interested in getting paid what you’re worth, then doing an internship can help remedy the situation.